Club: 1. FSV Mainz | Opening: 2011 | Capacity: 34,000 (14,000 standing)

 History and description

 The Opel Arena, previously known as Coface Arena, opened in 2011 and replaced Mainz’s Stadion am Bruchweg.
 Construction of the new stadium had begun in 2009 and was completed 22 months later.

 The Opel Arena officially opened on 4 July 2011, whereas the first football match was played on 19 July with a mini-tournament of Mainz, Dortmund, Bayern, and Hamburg.

 How to get to the Opel Arena

-The Coface Arena is located on the western edge of the city of Mainz, slightly more than 4 kilometres from Mainz historic centre and the main rail station.
-The stadium is surrounded by farmlands, though lies close to the Gutenberg University Mainz campus.
+The Opel Arena is located on the western edge of the city of Mainz, slightly more than 4 kilometres from Mainz historic centre and the main rail station.

 The stadium is easy to reach from the A60 motorway, which runs south and west of the city of Mainz.
 Take exit 19 Mainz-Fintheim and follow the L419 toward Mainz-Zentrum.
 The stadium will lie on the right side of the road after about 2 kilometres.

-From the main railway station (Hauptbahnhof) one can catch bus 54 (to Brucknerstraße), 55 (to Th.-Heuss-Straße), or 58 (to Rathausplatz) to get to the Coface Arena.
+If using public transport, one can catch bus 54 (to Brucknerstraße), 55 (to Th.-Heuss-Straße), or 58 (to Rathausplatz) from the main railway station (Hauptbahnhof) to get to the Opel Arena.
 Get off at stop Kisselberg/Coface Deutschland.
 The ride will only take 5 minutes.